Xbox: Second generation: Xbox 360

 The Xbox 360 was released as the successor of the original Xbox in November 2005, competing with Sony's PlayStation 3 and Nintendo's Wii as part of the seventh generation of video game consoles.
+It featured a custom triple-core 64-bit PowerPC-based processor design by IBM with 512 MB of RAM memory.
 As of June 2014, 84 million Xbox 360 consoles have been sold worldwide.
 The Xbox 360 was officially unveiled on MTV on May 12, 2005, with detailed launch and game information divulged later that month at the Electronic Entertainment Expo (E3).
 The console sold out completely upon release in all regions except in Japan.
 Several retail configurations of the core Xbox 360 model were offered over its lifetime, varying the amount of RAM and internal storage offered.

 The Xbox 360 showed an expanded Xbox Live service (which now included a limited "Free" tier called Silver), the ability to stream multimedia content from PCs, while later updates added the ability to purchase and stream music, television programs, and films through the Xbox Music and Xbox Video services, along with access to third-party content services through third-party media streaming applications.
 Microsoft also released Kinect, a motion control system for the Xbox 360 which uses an advanced sensor system.

 Two major revisions of the Xbox 360 were released following the initial launch.
 The Xbox 360 S (typically considered as "Slim"), launched in 2010, featured the same core hardware but with a redesigned, slimmer form factor with a smaller-sized 250 GB hard drive.
 It also added integrated 802.11 b/g/n Wi-Fi, TOSLINK S/PDIF optical audio output, five USB 2.0 ports (compared to the three from older versions) and a special port designed for the Kinect peripheral.
 The Xbox 360 S replaced the base Xbox 360 unit, which was discontinued, and sold at the same price.
 A cheaper Xbox 360 S unit, removing the 250 GB drive while adding 4 GB of internal storage, was released later in 2010; the unit allowed users to hook up an external storage solution or purchase a 250 GB internal add-on.

 The second major revision of the Xbox 360 was the Xbox 360 E, released in 2013.
 It featured a case style similar to the upcoming Xbox One, and eliminated one USB port and the S/PDIF, YPbPr component and S-video connections, but otherwise shared the same specifications as the Xbox 360 S.